 A fat score of between 2.5-3.5 is in the healthy range.
 We purposefully don't use the definition ideal as there are situations where it is acceptable for a horse to be lean.
 For example a score of 2.5 is acceptable for a fit athletic horse competing or racing as well as for horses and ponies that have a history of laminitis or that have Pituitary Pars Intermedia Dysfunction (PPID or formerly known as Cushing's Disease).

-The image above shows a pony with a fat score 2.5.
+The image above shows a pony with a fat score 2.5 on a 5 point scale.